digitalrebar/provision/doc/arch/provision.rst

 parameter or setting it to ``false`` will cause the system to resume normal operations.

+In UX v4.6, this capability can be set from the the machine debug view.

 Stop At
 ~~~~~~~

 Setting the Machine parameter ``task-stop-at`` to a list of tasks or
 action entries will cause the system to stop prior to those tasks.
 Setting
 the machine to runnable will cause the tasks to continue.

+In UX v4.6, this capability is used to enable break points in the machine debug view.

 Retry
 ~~~~~